PostgreSQL

 Defining a DeltaStream Stream on a PostgreSQL Table

-First, let's print the data for our source, which will be the pageviews PostgreSQL table.
-You can print some sample rows from the table in DeltaStream by inspecting your Store and navigating to the table you want to print (see Inspect the PostgreSQL store).
+First, print the data for your source, which is the pageviews PostgreSQL table.
+To print sample rows from the table in DeltaStream, inspect your store and navigate to the table you wish to print.
+(For more details, see Inspect the PostgreSQL Store).

-Below, we can see how to create a Stream on our pageviews data.
-The fields match the Debezium standard, so any insert, delete, or update to the pageviews table will become an event for our pageviews_cdc Stream.
+Below is an example of how to create a stream on your pageviews data.
+The fields match the Debezium standard; any insert, delete, or update to the pageviews table becomes an event for your pageviews_cdc stream.

 CREATE STREAM pageviews_cdc(